Test in production without watermarks.

 Enter a name for your project in the "Name" section.

-Select a place for the project's storage.
+Select a location for the project's storage.

-PostSharp can be installed via the Package Manager Console.
+PostSharp can be installed via the Package Manager Console:

 Install-Package PostSharp

-To define your aspect, add a new C# class file to your project.
-Deriving from one of the OnMethodBoundaryAspect, MethodInterceptionAspect, or other appropriate aspect base classes will allow you to implement your custom attribute or aspect.
-Here's an illustration of a basic OnMethodBoundaryAspect logging aspect in action:
+, or other appropriate aspect base classes, you can implement your custom attribute or aspect.
+Here's an illustration of a basic OnMethodBoundaryAspect

 using PostSharp.Aspects;